wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ![image](./media/2017-06-19_12_01_30.png)

-    As part of the original ARM template we deployed an ASP.NET WebAPI that queries a DocumentDB Collection.
+    As part of the original ARM template we deployed an ASP.NET WebAPI that queries a CosmosDB Collection.
 Let's integrate that API so that the incidents are dynamically pulled from a data store.

 1. In the [Azure Portal](https://portal.azure.com) navigate to the resource group `DevCamp` that you created with the original ARM template.
 Resource groups can be found on the left hand toolbar.